 Endometriosis fatigue

 Fatigue is something everyone can relate to, we all get tired and run-down at one point or another in our lives.
 What happens though when it takes over your life?
 Constant fatigue, brain fog, lethargy, aching muscles, to the point where even the most simple tasks become difficult.
-When it doesn't go away, even with a good nights sleep, you know there's a problem.
+When it doesn't go away, even with a good night of sleep, you know there's a problem.
 Here are some tips for managing chronic fatigue:

 Incorporating meditation and deep slow breathing, or breath regulation and lengthening (a technique in yoga called pranayama), it is a wonderful experience for your body and mind.
+Yoga Nidra is one of my favourite techniques for managing fatigue, you can find recorded yoga nidra on You Tube.

 Cut out caffeine, alcohol and other stimulants.
 If you're working, try taking a week or two off, schedule a holiday to get through the worst part of the caffeine withdrawal and help recharge your body.